BitSmith5/ai-resume-builder/README.md

    NEXTAUTH_URL="http://localhost:3000"
    ```

-   **Note**: Profile pictures are stored as base64 data URLs in the database, so no external storage configuration is needed.
+   **Note**: Profile pictures are stored locally in the browser's localStorage, so no external storage configuration is needed.
+Images are device-specific and won't sync across devices.
 See [File Storage Guide](docs/FILE_STORAGE_MIGRATION.md) for details.

 3. **Run Database Migrations**:
    ```bash